JCP 2.10: Process Document

 Members are selected for the Ratified Seats using a ratification ballot which is carried out as follows:

-Members are selected for the Elected Seats using an open election process that is carried out as follows:
+Members are selected for the Elected and Associate Seats using an open election process that is carried out as follows:

 Revisions to the Java Community Process (this document) and the Java Specification Participation Agreement shall be carried out using the Java Community Process with the following changes: